Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

 \subsubsection{Suave}

-Suave is a cross-breed of Vegas and Miser \cite{Press:1989vk}, a Monte Carlo algorithm which combines Vegas-style importance sampling with globally adaptive subdivision.
+Suave is a cross-breed of Vegas and Miser \cite{Press:1989vk}, a Monte Carlo algorithm that combines Vegas-style importance sampling with globally adaptive subdivision.

-The algorithm works as follows: Until the requested accuracy is reached, bisect the region with the largest error along the axis in which the fluctuations of the integrand are reduced most.
+The algorithm works as follows.
+Until the requested accuracy is reached, bisect the region with the largest error along the axis in which the fluctuations of the integrand are reduced most.
 Prorate the number of new samples in each half for its fluctuation.

-The Vegas grid is kept across divisions, \ie a region which is the result of $n - 1$ subdivisions has had $n$ Vegas iterations performed on it.
-On the downside, Suave is somewhat memory hungry, as it needs to retain samples for later use.
+The Vegas grid is kept across divisions, \ie a region that is the result of $n - 1$ subdivisions has had $n$ Vegas iterations performed on it.
+On the downside, Suave is somewhat memory-hungry, as it needs to retain samples for later use.